david-bulte/reflex/README.md

 # Reflex

 Simple Angular directive to assign flex values to child components.
-Medidative demo [here](https://david-bulte.github.io/reflex/).
+Meditative demo [here](https://david-bulte.github.io/reflex/).

 ## How to use it?